 Cymbidium finlaysonianum is the most widely distributed of all the Cymbidium species and it has been recorded from India, Myanmar, Thailand, Vietnam, the People’s Democratic Republic of Lao, Cambodia, Malaysia, Singapore, throughout the islands of Indonesia, Borneo, Maluku, Sulawesi, and throughout the Philippines.

-Cymbidium finlaysonainum is found elevations around sea level to 1,300 meters in lowlands to mid-level altitude.
+Cymbidium finlaysonainum is found elevations from sea level up mid-level altitudes between 1,300 to 1,400 meters.

 This orchid species would be seen growing in coconut plantations and semi-cultivated fruit orchard.
 Sometimes growing lithophytes on limestone rock formations.